Relationship with Scala 2 Implicits"

 Implementation Status and Timeline

-The Dotty implementation implements both Scala-2's implicits and the new abstractions.
-In fact, support for Scala-2's implicits is an essential part of the common language subset between 2.13/2.14 and Dotty.
+The Scala 3 implementation implements both Scala 2's implicits and the new abstractions.
+In fact, support for Scala 2's implicits is an essential part of the common language subset between 2.13 and Scala 3.
 Migration to the new abstractions will be supported by making automatic rewritings available.

 Depending on adoption patterns, old style implicits might start to be deprecated in a version following Scala 3.0.